 and reaffirms that commitment through the operation of its DBE program and Pace's Disadvantaged Business Enterprise

 For more information on Pace's DBE program, contact the DBE Department at (847) 228-4257.

 Who is an Eligible Disadvantaged Business Enterprise?

-that the firm must be at least 51% owned and controlled by one or more socially and
+that the firm must be at least 51% owned and controlled by one or more socially and economically disadvantaged individuals.

 Code of Federal Regulations Title 49 Part 26